 Dr. Thomas H. Inge, professor of surgery and pediatrics at Cincinnati Children’s Hospital Medical Center and co-author of the study, says:

 “Most people understand that the longer you carry extra weight, the higher your chances of developing heart disease or diabetes.
-But it seems that an even larger number of conditions should be added to the list of health problems that some obese teenagers will likely face down the road.”
+But it seems that an even larger number of conditions should be added to the list of health problems that some teenagers with obesity will likely face down the road.”

-The study involved 1,502 severely obese adults, who were between the ages of 19 and 76.
+The study involved 1,502 adults with severe obesity, who were between the ages of 19 and 76.

 They were all enrolled in the Longitudinal Assessment of Bariatric Surgery-2 (LABS-2), which is a long-term study following over 2,400 individuals in order to examine the risks and benefits of bariatric (weight loss) surgery in adults.
 The study is funded by the National Institutes of Health.

 After reporting their height and weight at age 18, the study participants were evaluated for obesity-related medical conditions.

 Of the adults in the study, 42% had a weight in the normal range at age 18, while 29% were considered to have obesity and 13% were considered to have severe obesity.
 The researchers say 96% of the participants had at least one medical condition as an adult that was related to obesity.

 Dr. Inge and his team found that obesity in the teenage years was linked with a greater risk of health problems in adulthood, after taking into account change in BMI since adolescence.